“If you know somethin’ well, you can always paint it, but people would be better off buyin’ chickens. Folk Artist –Grandma Moses”

 If a bird is too injured to eat and drink or is unable to receive sustenance (food, water, and shelter) due to excess flock bullying, it is your responsibility.
 Failure to provide livestock with care consistent with customary animal husbandry practices is considered neglect in most states.

-The adding new birds into the coop at night technique.
+The adding new birds to the coop at night technique.

 Sleepy birds are calmer birds.
 The existing flock may be too tired to confront newcomers at night, but in the morning, it can lead to >>>>